gerryatsxf/blocomanagerapi/README.md

 ## Description

-AprendeCoding API - A NestJS application for managing coding tutorials and sessions.
+BlocoManager API - A NestJS application for managing meetings and appointments.

 ## Environment Configuration